What Is The step-up Systematic Investment Plan (SIP) Strategy?

 return total_wealth, real_purchasing_power

-Section 4: SIP Compound Acceleration Matrix
+How Does SIP Compound Acceleration Matrix Work?

 Strategy ChoiceInitial MonthlyAnnual Step-UpNominal Wealth (25 Years)Real Wealth (Adjusted for 6% Inflation)